Find Affordable College Courses

 4 Yearly Graduations

 The 18th most popular school in the country for social sciences majors who are seeking their master's degree is Citadel Military College of South Carolina.
 Roughly 3,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $8,356 per year, while in-state graduate students, on average, pay $10,740 per year.
-During the 2020-2021 academic year, 4 people received their master's degree in social sciences from The Citadel.
-Of these students, 75% were women and 50% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $8,356 per year, while in-state graduate students, on average, pay $12,540 per year.
+During the most recent year for which we have data, 4 people received their master's degree in social sciences from The Citadel.
+About 33% of this group were women, and 33% were students from an underrepresented racial-ethnic group.
+Citadel Military College of South Carolina social sciences graduates who receive their master's degree go on to jobs earning a median salary of $50,373.

 #20